 Professor MOK, Ka Ho Joshua

-Chair Professor of Comparative Policy, Associate Vice President (Research and International Exchange), Dean of Faculty of Liberal Arts and Social Sciences, Director of the Centre for Greater China Studies
+Chair Professor of Comparative Policy; Vice President (Research and Development); Director, Centre for Greater China Studies

 Area of Expertise :

 Sociology / Political science / Public and social policy / Greater China studies

-Professor Joshua Mok is Chair Professor of Comparative Policy, concurrently Associate Vice President (Research and International Exchange), Dean of Faculty of Liberal Arts and Social Sciences, and Director of the Centre for Greater China Studies of The Hong Kong Institute of Education (HKIEd).
+Professor Joshua Mok is Chair Professor of Comparative Policy, concurrently Vice President (Research and Development), and Director of the Centre for Greater China Studies of The Hong Kong Institute of Education (HKIEd).

 Before joining the HKIEd, he was Associate Dean and Professor of Social Policy, Faculty of Social Sciences, The University of Hong Kong (HKU).
 Being appointed as founding Chair Professor in East Asian Studies, Professor Mok established the Centre for East Asian Studies at the University of Bristol, UK before taking the position at HKU.